solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 }
 ```

-DLP is configured as a list of `Action`s, applied in order, on an HTTP listener, virtual service, or route.
+DLP is configured as an ordered list of `Action`s on an HTTP listener, virtual service, or route.
 If
 configured on the listener, an additional matcher is paired with a list of `Action`s, and the first DLP rule that
 matches a request will be applied.

-DLP is one of the first filters run by Envoy.
+The DLP filter will be run by Envoy after any other filters which might add data to be masked into the dynamic metadata.
 Gloo Edge's current filter order follows:

 1. Fault Stage (Fault injection)
-1. CORS/DLP Stage (order here is not guaranteed to be idempotent)
+2. CORS
-1. WAF Stage
+3. WAF Stage
-1. Rest of the filters ... (not all in the same stage)
+4. Rest of the filters ... (not all in the same stage)
+5. DLP

 ### DLP for access logs